amygatech/ldd3/README.md

-ldd3: Linux Device Drivers 3 examples updated to work with recent kernels
+ldd3: Linux Device Drivers 3 examples updated to work with kernel 4.15 on ubuntu 18.04

 # About
 -----